Chandralekha (1998 film): Plot

 Some of the relatives of Chandra were never convinced about Seetarama Rao from the outset.
-To make matters worse for Seeta, enters Lekha, a close friend of Chandra and who is a medical graduate.
+To make matters worse for Seeta, enters Lekha, a medical graduate and close friend of Chandra.
 She had talked to Raj Kapoor on the phone previously and became immediately suspicious about Seeta.
 The relatives join with Lekha to find out the truth.
 Lekha and others play cat and mouse with Seeta trying to uncover his veracity, with Seeta staying ahead of the game for a while.
 Finally, Lekha fortuitously discovers the truth about Seetarama Rao, but she is moved by his life struggles.
 In the meantime, Chandra revives from her paralysis, but she too forgives Seetarama Rao for everything; also, she had developed a liking for him.
 But one of the jealous relatives of Chandra manages to expose Seeta before everyone.
-Then Chandra admits all the truth to everyone.
+Then Chandra tell the truth to everyone.
 She was not in fact in a car accident, but it was a suicide attempt after her fiancé, the real Raj Kapoor, had betrayed her, and their marriage had never commenced.
 But she was now in love with Seetarama Rao and hoped to marry him.
 Chandra recovers fully under the loving care of Seeta and Lekha.
 But later Chandra discovers that Lekha was already in love with Seetarama Rao and had in fact given way for her as a favor to Chandra's father, to whom Lekha was like a second daughter.
 Chandra gracefully withdraws from her planned marriage with Seetarama Rao.
 Finally, Seeta and Lekha are united together with everyone's hearty blessings.